FirebrowserDevs/FireBrowser-Uwp/README.md

 - Split browsing
 - Freeform

-# Upcoming Stuff Eta 12 - Aug - 2023
+# Upcoming Stuff Eta 31 - Dec - 2023
-- EAS 512 random key genarated encryption for storing credit data en autofill
+- EAS 256 random key genarated encryption for storing credit data en autofill

 # NOTE:
 if your building the project on windows 10 make sure to use the 2004 sdk as that works best for 22h2 and any older build that supports visual studio 2022.